 Digitized Arcade Fun

 Every light, every sound effect, bonus feature, mechanism, all of it have been faithfully recreated for TPA.
 In addition, there's now support for Direct X 11, so if you've got yourself a gaming rig you can gain access to even more detail and special effects, including advanced lighting, shading, reflections, and more that really bring the most out of FarSight's work.

 This miniature field also has lots of targets to hit that will increase your score in various ways and up your multiplier so you can rack up even bigger points.
 If you mess up though, your ball gets spat back out onto the main field but on the fast track to draining.
-It's a very exciting high risk high reward situation.
-It's one of my more favorite tables mainly for that reason, and the primitive sounding electronic voices that come from the game give it that nice retro charm.
+It's an exciting high-risk high reward situation.
+It's one of my more favorite tables for that reason, and the primitive sounding electronic voices that come from the game give it that nice retro charm.

 It's All In the Rules

-Once you beat Table Goals the Wizard Goals are unlocked which provide a greater challenge than the normal Table Goals.
-So to use Theatre of Magic again one of its Wizard Goals is completing the Grand Finale, a difficult to reach mode that requires the completion of four difficult-to-achieve objectives.
-The perk behind completing these, other than bragging rights and Achievements, is the ability to turn off the Tilt Sensor for the table - though you sacrifice being able to have your name put on the highscore table.
-But I suppose that's a fair trade off.
+Once you beat Table Goals the Wizard Goals are unlocked which provides an even challenge.
+So to use Theatre of Magic again, one of its Wizard Goals is completing the Grand Finale, a difficult to reach mode that requires the completion of four difficult objectives.
+The perk behind completing these, other than bragging rights and Achievements, is the ability to turn off the Tilt Sensor for the table - though you sacrifice being able to have your name put on the high score table.

 In between bouts of whacking the ball around you can check out some bonus content for each table as well.
 When playing a table for the first time, a short blurb will appear and give you a good handful of information about the table including when it was made and by who, the unique mechanics of the table, the designer, and even how many units of that table were made.
 If you ever want to re-read the blurb for that table it's available in that table's options menu.